Shopify/hydrogen/.changeset/popular-zebras-study.md

 '@shopify/hydrogen': patch
 ---

-Fixed Pagination, PreviousLink and NextLink types
+Fix `PreviousLink` and `NextLink` types in the Pagination component.